Kolar-Project/KolarOS-ASM-Edition/docs/README PLEASE!!!.txt

 Linux:

-to compile the os just run the terminal and now go to the path to where you have the src saved and run the 'build-linux.sh' file that is in the tools folder and thats it
+to compile the os just run the terminal and now go to the path to where you have the src saved and type 'make'

 (you need to edit the 'build-linux.bsh' file and you have to edit the paths to where you have the src saved.)